 - immediately after chemotherapy or radiation, unless recommended by your doctor

 - pregnant, you should check with your doctor before considering to have a massage.
-Such massage should be performed by massage therapists who are certified in pregnancy massage.
+Such massage should be performed by massage therapists certified in pregnancy massage.

 Massage should not be done directly over bruises, inflamed skin, unhealed wounds, tumors, abdominal hernia, or areas of recent fractures.

-It is always advisable to talk with your doctor if you are considering of getting aromatherapy massage.
+It is always advisable to talk with your doctor if you are considering getting an aromatherapy massage.